Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch03_Parallel_and_perpendicular_lines.md

 ## Distance formula (Fórmula de distancia)
 [Ch03_S06](https://www.ck12.org/reader/reader-index.html#section/2932937/3.6/9549314)

-The distance formula is derived from the Pythagorean theorem (Teorema de Pitágoras).
+The distance formula is the application of the Pythagorean theorem in the rectangular coordinate system.

 (Teorema de Pitágoras)
 **Pythagorean theorem**: in a right triangle the length of the largest side squared is equal to the sum of the other two lengths individually squared.
 The largest side is named the hypotenuse (hipotenusa), and the other sides are called legs (catetos).